+[Textbooks]

+Not used No textbook.

+NO TEXTOOOK.

+[References, etc.]

+(Reference books)

-学外実習(環境工学コース)(2) [Study outside of class (preparation and review)] To follow guide of the staffs.
-(Other information (office hours, etc.)) The contents of internship are dependent on accepting organizations.
-Periods of internship is about one month during summer holidays.
+[Study outside of class (preparation and review)]

+To follow guide of the staffs.

+(Other information (office hours, etc.))

+The contents of internship are dependent on accepting organizations.
+Periods of internship is over 2 weeks from the middle of August to the end of September during summer holidays.

 Briefing attendance at the beginning of fiscal year is necessary.
 To confirm information on details of office hours via KULASIS.

 Please visit KULASIS to find out about office hours.

-Course number U-ENG23 33148 LJ73 Course title (and course title in English) l 情報学 nformatics ructor's ne, job ti departn ffiliation nent Graduate School of Engineering Professor,SUSAKI JUNICHI Disaster Prevention Research Institute Professor,HATAYAMA MICHINORI Target yea 3rd year students o or above Number o of cred its 2 Year /semesters 2022/Second semester Days and perio hu.2 Class ss style Lectur Language of instruction Japanese Overview , and nurnose o f the coursel
+Course nu er U-EN U-ENG23 33148 LJ73 Course title (and course title in English) l - 引情報学 informatics Instructor's name, job title, and department of affiliation Graduate School of Engineering Professor,SUSAKI JUNICHI Disaster Prevention Research Institute Professor,HATAYAMA MICHINORI Target yea 3rd year students or above Number credits 2 Year/semesters 2024/Second semester Days and Thu periods Thu.2 Class s style e to-face course) Language of instruction Japanese